Sending Information to Servers

 That connection object is, confusingly, also a socket: it is the socket corresponding to that one connection.
 We know what to do with those: we read the contents and parse the HTTP message.
 But it’s a little trickier in the server than in the browser, because the server can’t just read from the socket until the connection closes—the browser is waiting for the server and won’t close the connection.

-So we’ve got to read from the socket line-by-line.
+So, we’ve got to read from the socket line by line.
 First, we read the request line:

 def handle_connection(conx):